-It is important to keep in mind that not all colleges and universities accept credit earned in all dual credit or AP courses taken in high school for college credit.
+Not all colleges and universities accept credit earned in all dual credit or AP courses taken in high school for college credit.
 Students and parents should check with the prospective college or university to determine if a particular course will count toward the student's desired degree plan.

-Communications-Automated
+Communications-Automated (All Grade Levels)